 Appliance Depreciation Example

 A few different methods can be used to calculate appliance depreciation in rental properties.
 The most common is called the double-declining balance, which is an accelerated depreciation model.
-This means the depreciation deductions will be bigger at the beginning of the term and decrease over time.
+As mentioned above, this means the depreciation deductions will be bigger at the beginning of the term and decrease over time.
 The benefit of using this method with appliance depreciation is because it maximizes potential deductions, as these assets may lose value quickly.
 Review the examples below to learn how to depreciate appliances in rental property.